fbpx

 The fallout from inheritance fraud extends far beyond the financial loss.
 Some of the key impacts of this crime include:

-Estate fraud has led to the exploitation of rightful heirs, with criminals gaining control of estates worth hundreds of thousands or millions of pounds.
+Estate fraud has led to the exploitation of rightful beneficiaries, with criminals gaining control of estates worth hundreds of thousands or millions of pounds.

 • Emotional Trauma

-Families experience heartache and turmoil when a stranger steals their loved one’s legacy, leading to prolonged legal battles and the loss of a cherished home.
-The betrayal and grief can leave lasting emotional scars, described as a “nightmare.”
+Families experience heartache and turmoil when a stranger steals their loved one’s legacy, leading to prolonged legal battles and the possible loss of a cherished home.
+The betrayal and grief can leave lasting emotional scars.

 • Property Damage and Crime